nmhjklnm/nmhjklnm/README.md

 ### Hi there 👋, my name is nmhjklnm
 #### I am LLM System Development Engineer
-My skill set includes proficiency in Python and R, as well as familiarity with tools like Docker, Gitlab, and Fastapi.
-I have worked with various open-source frameworks, including `LlamaIndex` and `Langchain`.
 I am committed to continuous learning and am enthusiastic about applying AI to address real-world challenges.

-Skills: Python / R / Next.js / TailwindCss

 - 🌱 I’m currently learning Meta-programming、Next.js、
-- 👯 I’m looking to collaborate on Open-source AI projects, especially those related to NLP and data analysis.
+- 👯 I’m looking to collaborate on Open-source AI projects, especially those related to Agents.
 - 🤔 I’m looking for help with Improving the efficiency of large-scale language model training.
-- 📫 How to reach me: [Email](mailto:yangchichi@126.com)

 #### 🌟 Contributions